 Under adjunctive therapy (with and without enzyme-inducing AEDs), when normalized by body weight, apparent clearance (L/hr/kg) decreased when age increased such that children 2 to <4 years of age may require up to twice the oxcarbazepine dose per body weight compared to adults; and children 4 to ≤12 years of age may require a 50% higher oxcarbazepine dose per body weight compared to adults.

-Patients receiving concomitant antiepileptic drugs may be converted to monotherapy by initiating treatment with Trileptal at approximately 8-10 mg/kg/day given in a twice-a-day regimen, while simultaneously initiating the reduction of the dose of the concomitant antiepileptic drugs.
-The concomitant antiepileptic drugs can be completely withdrawn over 3-6 weeks while Trileptal may be increased as clinically indicated by a maximum increment of 10 mg/kg/day at approximately weekly intervals to achieve the recommended daily dose.
+Patients receiving concomitant antiepileptic drugs may be converted to monotherapy by initiating treatment with TRILEPTAL at approximately 8 to 10 mg/kg/day given twice-a-day, while simultaneously initiating the reduction of the dose of the concomitant antiepileptic drugs.
+The concomitant antiepileptic drugs can be completely withdrawn over 3 to 6 weeks while TRILEPTAL may be increased as clinically indicated by a maximum increment of 10 mg/kg/day at approximately weekly intervals to achieve the recommended daily dose.
 Patients should be observed closely during this transition phase.

-The recommended total daily dose of Trileptal is shown in the table below.
+The recommended total daily dose of TRILEPTAL is shown in Table 1.

-Patients not currently being treated with antiepileptic drugs may have monotherapy initiated with Trileptal.
-In these patients, Trileptal should be initiated at a dose of 8-10 mg/kg/day given in a twice-a-day regimen.
+Patients not currently being treated with antiepileptic drugs may have monotherapy initiated with TRILEPTAL.
+In these patients, initiate TRILEPTAL at a dose of 8 to 10 mg/kg/day given twice-a-day.
 The dose should be increased by 5 mg/kg/day every third day to the recommended daily dose shown in the table below.

 |Weight in kg||Dose (mg/day)||Dose (mg/day)|